readchina/ReadAct/proc/readme.md

 Some manual intervention is still required, so the steps necessary for reproduction are listed below for each table.
 In principle, we focus on *insertions* from `_lit` into `_main` .
 To generate the patch files.

-Ignored columns will receive `NULL` entries, which can be cleaned up.
+Ignored columns will receive `NULL` entries in the output table, which can be cleaned up.
 In general, no `a` type patch should delete columns from `main` tables, the reverse can happen.
 The patch that was used to generate the output should be stored and committed into the repo.
+Lastly, the data from ignore columns might need to be added in a separate patch to another target table.

 ## Out